-The Director of Labor Relations or his/her designee shall investigate the grievance and, if deemed appropriate, he/she shall convene a meeting between the appropriate parties.
-He/sheThe Director or designee shall thereafter make a confidential recommendation to the affected department head who shall, in turn, give the Union an answer in writing ten (10) business days after receipt of the grievance or the meeting between the parties.
+The Director of Labor Relations or designee shall investigate the grievance and, if deemed appropriate, shall convene a meeting between the appropriate parties.
+The Director or designee shall thereafter make a confidential recommendation to the affected department head who shall, in turn, give the Union an answer in writing ten (10) business days after receipt of the grievance or the meeting between the parties.

 - 5.6.4 Step 4 If the grievance is not settled at Step 3, either of the signatory parties to this Agreement may submit the grievance to binding arbitration. - 5.6.4.1 Within twenty (20) business days of the Union's receipt of the City's Step 3 response or the expiration of the City's time frame for responding at Step 3, the Union shall file a Demand for Arbitration with the City Director of Labor Relations. - 5.6.4.2 Mediation can be requested at Step 4 in the same manner as outlined in Step 2.
 The grievance must be submitted to binding arbitration within the time frame specified in Step 4 and processed within the time frame specified in Step 4 after receipt of notification from the ADR Coordinator that the grievance was not resolved in mediation. - 5.6.4.3 After the Demand for Arbitration is filed, the City and the Union will meet to select, by mutual agreement or by alternately striking names, an arbitrator to hear the parties' dispute.
 The City and the Union hereby agree to formulate and maintain a list of mutually acceptable arbitrators from which the selection will be made.
-This list shall be valid for the term of this

-Agreement and any extensions thereof shall be subject to modification by mutual written agreement of the City and Union.
+This list shall be valid for the term of this Agreement and any extensions thereof shall be subject to modification by mutual written agreement of the City and Union. - 5.6.4.4 Demands for Arbitration will be accompanied by the following information: - A. Identification of sections of the Agreement allegedly violated; - B. Nature of the alleged violation; and